i3d/term-themes/README.md

 ## The chrome themes are for fun, so they aren't in webstore.
 You need to just unzip it and go to "chrome://extensions" and "load unpacked".

+## Vieb color themes are plain css files, just copy them to the colors dir and set the colorschema to `matrix` would work.

 ## color palette script is stolen from mbadolato/iTerm2-Color-Schemes.